PhillyElections/plg_pvballotdisplay/README.md

 # plg_ballotdisplay
-Takes either thee id of an election or its name string and dumps a bunch of sample ballot download links.
+Takes either the id of an election or its name string and dumps a bunch of sample ballot download links.
+Assumes _rt_ table set by SoapBoxSolutions, currently.